Patara - Pttara

 Patara Road Monument

 The monument was found in 1993 after a forest fire in Patara.
 By this examination of the unearthed inscribed blocks, it was understood that they belonged to a monument erected in 46 CE.
 On the front face, there is an Old Greek inscription indicating that it was dedicated to the Roman Emperor Claudius.
 Quintus Veranius, mentioned in this dedication, is the first Roman governor appointed to the region after Lycia became a Roman province in 43 CE.
 The significance of the monument is that the roads leading to the cities in Lycia are listed on both sides with their distances.
 There are 53 ancient city names in 65 routes in total.
-Thanks to the monument, the names and locations of the cities which were previously unknown or uncertain, have been discovered and/or confirmed.
+Thanks to the monument, the names and locations of the cities that were previously unknown or uncertain have been discovered and/or confirmed.
 It is the oldest of all known such monuments and a very important source in terms of understanding the history and geography of Lycia.
-It is thought that the six-meter-high, rectangular column-shaped monument served as a base for a statue of Emperor Claudius on a horse.
+It is thought that the six-meter-high, rectangular, column-shaped monument served as a base for a statue of Emperor Claudius on a horse.

-Front Face of the monument (Dedication Inscription)
+Front Face of the Monument (Dedication Inscription)

 To Tiberius Claudius, son of Drusus, Caesar Augustus Germanicus, Pontifex Maximus, with his fifth tribunician power, eleventh salutation as emperor, father of fatherland, and fourth consulate in prospect, the savior of their nation, (dedicated by) Lycians as Rome- and Caesar-loving loyal allies, for they were freed from mutiny and lawlessness and banditry by his divine foresight; after the conduct of state was (taken) from the incompetent majority and entrusted to councilors chosen from amongst noblest men, (and) by this means they (Lycians) were given the possession of the homeland by him (Emperor) through Quintus Veranius, legatus propraetore of Tiberius Claudius Caesar Augustus, they (Lycians) have recovered concord, the fair administration of justice and the ancestral laws.